Metro Group (Bangladesh)

 Metro Group (মেট্রো গ্রুপ) is a Bangladeshi diversified conglomerate based in Dhaka.
-It is the parent company of Best Holding Limited which owns Le Meridien Dhaka.
+It is the parent company of Best Holding Limited, which owns Le Meridien Dhaka.

 History

 Al- Amin Construction Company Limited in 1970.

 In the 1980s, Central Pharmaceuticals Limited was established after the liberalization of the pharmaceutical market in Bangladesh by GETCO Group (Greenland Engineers & Tractors Company) and BanglaCAT (Bangla Trac Group).
 In 1993, Central Pharmaceuticals Limited was purchased by Metro Group.

 Amin Ahmad is the managing director and founder of Best Holding Limited and Hasan Ahmad is the chairman of Best Holding Limited.

-In 2006, Mayor of Dhaka City Corporation, Sadeque Hossain Khoka, signed an agreement with Amin Associates Overseas Company Limited, a subsidiary of Metro Group, to build a 20 floor tower on the site of DCC market.
+In 2006, Mayor of Dhaka City Corporation, Sadeque Hossain Khoka, signed an agreement with Amin Associates Overseas Company Limited, a subsidiary of Metro Group, to build a 20-floor tower on the site of the DCC market.
 Since then, the group has been involved in the legal battle over the ownership with the shop owners of the market who were left out of the negotiations.
 By 2017, Metro Group stood on the verge of losing their agreement following a fire at the market on 3 January.
 The shop owners blamed the fire on Metro Group.

 Best Holding Limited started construction of Le Méridien Dhaka in 2006 and started operations in 2015.
 It had borrowed 12 billion taka to construct the hotel.

 Metro Group founded Sky Telecommunication along with Karnaphuli Group and Partex Star Group (Partex Group).
 Sky Telecommunication manufactures Zelta branded cellphones, launched in 2015.

 In May 2018, news spread that Metro Group would sell Central Pharmaceuticals to Alif Group which raises the price of its shares on the stock market by 88 percent.
 The initial news of the sale came out in February 2017.
 Directors of Central Pharmaceuticals Parvez Ahmed Bhuiyan and Md Rukunuzzaman sold their shares in the company to the general public taking advantage of the increased prices and without informing the Bangladesh Securities and Exchange Commission.